Events and Programs

 Location

-The UCLA Luskin School of Public Affairs prepares its students to enter the workforce with a broad range of practical and professional skills.
-Luskin Graduates are prepared to take on leadership roles and effect change as practitioners, researchers, and policymakers in the public, private and non-governmental sectors.
-The following survey results provide information and statistics regarding where our Class of 2022 Urban Planning graduates work, the sector(s) and position within the organization, location, and salary ranges.
-The data below is from the January 2022 survey, which is 6 months after they graduated.
-Among the graduating cohort of 61, 21 graduates completed the survey, which is about 34.42%
+The following survey results provide information and statistics regarding where our Class of 2024 Undergraduate Program in Public Affairs graduates work, the sector(s) and position within the organization, location, work modality and salary ranges.
+The data below is from the February 2025 survey, which is 7 months after they graduated.
+Among the graduating cohort of 114, 103 were surveyed, and 14 graduates completed the survey, which is about 13.5%

 Percentage employed